Remote Agent Overview

 1. Reassign any remote agents, solutions, or solution items that are assigned to the pool you want to delete.
 In this example, we reassign a remote agent to a different pool.

-2. Open the Remote Agent Pools page (Manage > Remote Agent Pools).
+2. Open the Remote Agent Pools page (> Remote Agent Pools).

 3. Select the Delete button for the remote agent pool you want to delete, then select Confirm Delete to complete the process.